-Located at the end of this brochure is a list of published studies used to gather the information discussed in this section.
+Located at the end of this brochure is a list of published studies used to gather the information discussed in the sections below.
 These may be helpful to you if you wish to learn more about a specific complication or condition.
-The reference list is not complete because studies are being conducted all the time; your physician may have other resources for further reading as well.
+The reference list is not complete as studies are being conducted all the time; your physician may have other resources for further reading as well.
 It should be noted that the references include augmentation and/or reconstruction patients, as well as implants of different types and from a variety of manufacturers.

-3.1 What Are The Potential Complications?
+4.1 What Are The Potential Complications?

-Discussed below are some of the known risks of breast augmentation along with possible effects of those risks.
-The information is based on results of Allergan's Core Study of 455 Primary Augmentation patients and 147 Revision-Augmentation patients.
+Discussed below are some of the known risks of breast reconstruction along with possible effects of those risks.
+The information is based on results of Allergan's Core Study of 98 Primary Reconstruction patients and 15 Revision-Reconstruction patients.
 The Allergan Core Study included both smooth and BIOCELL textured breast implants.
 The BIOCELL textured breast implants were recalled in July 2019 for their higher risk of developing BIA-ALCL and no longer are manufactured or marketed.

-• RUPTURE
+RUPTURE

 Breast implants are not lifetime devices.
-Breast implants can rupture when the shell develops a tear or hole.
+Breast implants rupture when the shell develops a tear or hole.
 Ruptures can occur at any time after implantation, but they are more likely to occur the longer the implant is implanted.
 The following things may cause your implant to rupture: damage by surgical instruments; stressing the implant during implantation which may weaken it; folding or wrinkling of the implant shell; excessive force to the chest (for example, during closed capsulotomy, which is contraindicated); trauma; compression during mammographic imaging; and severe capsular contracture.
 Breast implants may also simply wear out over time.
 Laboratory studies have identified some of the types of rupture for Allergan's product; however, it is not known whether these tests have identified all causes of rupture.
-These laboratory studies will continue post-approval.
+These laboratory studies will continue postapproval.